 We ended up trying both desserts and the cheesecake won hands down, well for me anyway.
 It was far more interesting in terms of flavours, and will be my first choice from here on in.
 Don’t get me wrong, the chocolate layer cake was good, and if that’s what you fancy, go for it.
 Personally I think the cheesecake has a lot more going for it.

 My daughter helped out with the dessert taste test, and she put the chocolate layer cake in front.
 She also tried the fruit and berry ice pop.
 This looked amazing and she certainly seemed to enjoy it.
 It was packed with real fruits, fresh juice and had no added sugar.
 I love how Wagamama put good healthy food at the heart of what they do.

 Wagamama’s also offer a wide range of fresh juices made to order, which you can add to your meal or pop in for and order as a takeout boost if you’ve had a busy day or been for a workout.
 These are packed with goodies to give your system the reboot it needs and they taste great too.

 So, in answer to the question, should you take kids to Wagamama, the answer is most definitely yes!
 The atmosphere is perfect for kids dining and they are incredibly family friendly restaurants.
 Kids are given activities to enjoy while they wait for their food, and we just love the child friendly chopsticks.

-The menu is great for kids, and I think you will come away feeling that your child has eaten a healthy meal at Wagamama’s.
+We are huge fans of the Wagamama kids menu, and I think you will come away feeling that your child has eaten a healthy meal after their visit.
 There’s lots of opportunity to make the dining experience fun for kids, and everyone should have a go with chopsticks at least once.
 If you are completely hopeless, don’t worry as they do provide knives and forks too.